 The production chain of Vietto is completely transparent and production will be kept in Finland also in the case of expanding business.
 Short delivery distances and good relationships with retailers guarantee the flexibility.
 Delivery quantities are small, so the products are made only due to demand.
-Vietto is also able to fulfil customers’ hopes for little changes in measurements or other small modifications.
+Vietto is also able to fulfill customers’ hopes for little changes in measurements or other small modifications.

 Most of the organic cotton, bamboo/lycra and different kind of merino wool knits that Vietto uses are knitted by Orneule in Orivesi, Finland.
 The origin of organic cotton fiber is Turkey, merino wool comes from South Africa and the source of bamboo is Asia, exact country is not known.
 Merino wool is mulesing-free which means that it’s more ethical from the point of view of animal welfare.